-Sy Rogers is a gifted communicator and has powerful story of redemption from a very troubled life.
-Our dialogue has been limited but has always been gracious and respectful.
-I’d heard many negative things about Sy but our meeting in Sydney in 2007 dispelled some of these.
+Sy Rogers is known as a gifted communicator and has a dramatic story of redemption from a very troubled life.
+Our dialogue has been limited, but has always been gracious and respectful.
+I’d heard many negative things about Sy, but our meeting at Hillsong Sydney in September 2007 dispelled some of these.

-When Sy was converted in the late 70’s, even though homosexuality had been removed from the list of psychological disorders and laws were changing that had classed gay men as criminals, there was still a great deal of ignorance and misinformation about sexual orientation.
-Nowhere is this more prevalent than in the church.
+When Sy was converted in 1980.
+Even though homosexuality had been removed from the list of psychological disorders and laws were changing that had classed gay men as criminals, there was still a great deal of ignorance and misinformation about sexual orientation.
+Nowhere is this more prevalent than in the Christian church.

-1. Try and be heterosexual and you’ll get to heaven (which hadn’t worked for the previous 22 years) or
+1. Try to be heterosexual and you’ll get to heaven (which hadn’t worked for the previous 22 years) or

 2. Accept your homosexuality and you will go to hell.

-Was I becoming a Christian today I hope that my pastor would be well informed enough to help me see that my morality is a choice but my sexual orientation isn’t and that I could lead a life that honoured God as a gay young man.
-Today there are many fine gay Christians and a growing number of churches which welcome and affirm them.
+Was I becoming a Christian today, I hope that my pastor would be well informed enough to help me see that morality is a choice but sexual orientation isn’t and that I could lead a life that honoured God as a gay young man.
+Today there are many fine gay Christians and a growing number of churches that welcome and affirm them.

 The Complexities of the Sy Rogers Story